edsgard/scphaser/README.md

 devtools::install_github('edsgard/scphaser')
 ```

-Upon publication scphaser will also be submitted to CRAN, the R
+scphaser will in the near future be submitted to CRAN, the R
 package repository.

 ## Tutorial